GARDEN ASPARAGUS

 4th Feb 2009, vegetable counter, Supermarket.
 Photo: © RWD

 Asparagus Spear.
-This is the form it takes when young when not allowed to grow more than 10 inches before being harvested (cut two inches below ground level).
+This is the form it takes when young and not allowed to grow more than 10 inches before being harvested (cut two inches below ground level).

 4th Feb 2009, vegetable counter, Supermarket.
 Photo: © RWD